lauraoprisan/human-library/README.md

 To do:
 - edit comment
 - reply to comment
-- filter and sort look after filtering/sorting
+- filter look after filtering
 - hover for buttons